AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-customize.md

 Learn how to customize the Adobe Client Data Layer with content from custom AEM Components.
 Learn how to use APIs provided by [AEM Core Components to extend](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/data-layer/extending.html) and customize the data layer.

-## What you will build
+## What you are going to build

 ![Byline Data Layer](assets/adobe-client-data-layer/byline-data-layer-html.png)

-In this tutorial you will explore various options for extending the Adobe Client Data Layer by updating the WKND [Byline component](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/custom-component.html).
-This is a custom component and lessons learned in this tutorial can be applied to other custom components.
+In this tutorial, let's explore various options for extending the Adobe Client Data Layer by updating the WKND [Byline component](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/project-archetype/custom-component.html).
+The _Byline_ component is a **custom component** and lessons learned in this tutorial can be applied to other custom components.

 ### Objectives {#objective}